Milliman-PRM/Milliman-Access-Portal/.github/PRE_RELEASE_CHECKLIST_TEMPLATE.md

 - [ ] Identify reviewer(s) and communicate changes to them
 - [ ] Hand off to Peer Reviewer(s)
 - [ ] Create logins for reviewer(s)
-- [ ] Leave a comment for the Account Manager(s) with a summary of what is to be released
+- [ ] Leave a comment for the Account Manager(s) with a feature / change list for the new release

 ##### Assertions